kbala97/TechAndOncology1/_posts/2022-10-30-Convolution-Neural-Networks-Using-PyTorch-Anne-Bowers.md

 ---

 AI/Machine-Learning Convolution Neural Networks (CNNs) are at the heart of many major image classification systems.
-I found a great blog on FreeCodeCamp by Anne Bonner (links are below). <br>
+I found a great blog on FreeCodeCamp (links are below). <br>
 +	She has complete installation instructions, and a block by block explanation of the python code required to built the model using PyTorch. <br>
 +	I landed up using Google Collab that gives you a free GPU.
 How cool! <br>
 +	She provides a brief explanation of the pre-trained models like ResNet and DenseNet that can be used for “Transfer Learning”. <br>